Skip to main content

 Is the Eye Color Calculator accurate?

-The predictions are estimates based on genetic principles, but no 100% guarantee of accurate prediction due to the complexity of genetics.
+The predictions are estimates based on genetic principles.
+No tool can guarantee 100% accurate eye color prediction due to the complexity of human genetics.
+The calculator provides a useful probability guide, not a certainty.

 Is the Eye Color Calculator free to use?